Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

 \subsection{Basic Architecture of Sequence Generator}

 Fig.~\ref{fig:generator} shows the pipeline of our proposed sequence generator.
-It supports customized and high-quality medical sequence generation via multimodal conditions.
-The generator is implemented with a two-stage training scheme.
+It supports customized and high-quality medical sequence generation via multimodal conditions, using a two-stage training scheme.
 In the pretraining stage, it attends to high-fidelity \textit{visual features learning} for controllable image synthesis.
 While in the finetuning stage, the domain-specific visual knowledge acquired from the previous stage is reused and focuses on \textit{sequential patterns modeling} for customized sequence synthesis.
 During inference, given a single or combination of multimodal conditions as control signal inputs, high-quality and steerable sequence generation from Gaussian noise can work.
-We then provide a short background of video diffusion models in Sec.~\ref{ddpm_background}, followed by a detailed description of the basic architecture of our generator in Secs.~\ref{factorized_learning} and~\ref{model_inflation}.
+We then provide a short background of video diffusion models, followed by a detailed description of the basic architecture of our generator.